zama-ai/concrete-ml/docs/README.md

 Fully Homomorphic Encryption is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
 With FHE, you can build private-by-design applications without compromising on features.
 You can learn more about FHE in [this introduction](https://www.zama.ai/post/tfhe-deep-dive-part-1) or by joining the [FHE.org](https://fhe.org) community.

 Training on encrypted data provides the highest level of privacy but is slower than training on clear data.
-Federated learning is an alternative approach, where data privacy can be ensured through _differential privacy_ instead of encryption.
+Federated learning is an alternative approach, where data privacy can be ensured by using a trusted gradient aggregator, coupled with optional _differential privacy_ instead of encryption.
 Concrete ML can import linear models, including logistic regression, that are trained using federated learning using the [`from_sklearn` function](./built-in-models/linear.md#pre-trained-models).

 ## Example usage